weaverwhale/docs/src/pages/docs/inscreen-integration.md

 ---
 layout: "../../layouts/DocsPost.astro"
 title: "InScreen Integration"
-description: "Integrating a new service - InScreen - into the Triple Whale ecosystem"
+description: "Information about InScreen"
 pubDate: "Jan 3 2023"
 ---

 This will serve as a placeholder for information as I attempt to integrate [InScreen](https://www.inscreen.com/).
-Hopefully in the future this will serve to help someone else trying to integrate a new service into the ecosystem!

 For easy access: [Inscreen Documentation](https://docs.inscreen.com/)